amj-j/task-management-system/README.md

 # Task Management System
-Task Management System is a web application built using Java Spring Boot, designed to help users manage their tasks.
+Task Management System is a web application built using Java and Spring Boot framework, designed to help users manage their tasks.
 It contains a graphical user web interface to create, read, update, and delete tasks, along with the option to categorize them into ones own categories.

 ## My motivation
 In the "Object-Oriented Programming" course at my university, I was given a light indroduction into creating REST API with Spring boot and since I found it interesting, I decided to build this app on my own in the summer of 2023.
 I decided to create a graphical user web interface instead of REST API, so that I could practice building a whole app with all layers.